 Credit risk in loans receivable is managed by a careful evaluation of lending proposals by the General Manager, the Loans Committee and the Board.
-All loans require ratification by the Archbishop of the Archdiocese of Sydney.
+All loans require ratification by both the Board and the Archbishop of the Archdiocese of Sydney.